Painful intelligence: What AI can tell us about human suffering: Letting go and relaxation as unifying principles

-One way of interpreting letting go is that it is mental \textit{relaxation}, in the intuitive sense of absence of activity and tension.
-Desire, and the subsequent goal-setting, are actively engaging in a mental activity, and thus they are a kind of opposite to relaxation.
-Figuratively speaking, just as muscular activity prevents relaxation, wanting is opposite to relaxation in that it relies on specifically activating certain computational processes.
+One way of interpreting letting go is that it is mental \textit{relaxation} in the sense of absence of activity and tension.
+Desire and the subsequent goal-setting are about actively engaging in a mental activity, and thus they are a kind of opposite to relaxation.
+Figuratively speaking, just as muscular activity prevents physiological relaxation, wanting is the opposite of mental relaxation in that it relies on specifically activating certain computational processes.
 If you set the goal that you don't want anything, you would actually be just setting one more goal, and increasing mental activity---this is another viewpoint to the paradox we just saw.
-But if instead, you learn to relax the planning and goal-setting system so that it simply rests, and does not set any goals and does not plan, then you resolve the paradox of wanting to not want.
-Learning such relaxation is not easy, but the training methods discussed in this book were basically all designed to lead towards such a mental relaxation.\footnote{Thus, in the end, we find another paradoxical process, ``relaxing the desire to relax''.
-I would speculate it is a bit like going to sleep.
-You create the right conditions by lying down, and in some sense, emptying your mind.
-But you cannot simply decide to fall asleep.
-In fact, having a strong desire to fall asleep will make it more difficult.
-You will fall asleep naturally if the right environmental conditions are met, and you have the right state of mind.
-Relaxation of the mind as described in the main text is a slightly less natural process, it seems, and you may actually need to practise various techniques to create the right conditions.
-But it is possible to relax without having a strong, active desire to relax, and indeed, to obtain total relaxation, you need to even relax the desire to relax.}
+But if instead, you learn to relax the planning and goal-setting system so that it simply rests, and does not set any goals and does not plan, then you resolve the paradox of wanting not to want.
+Furthermore, you can relax the evaluation mechanisms that compute frustration.
+Learning such relaxation is not easy, but the training methods discussed in this book were basically all designed to lead towards such a mental relaxation.\footnote{ I emphasize that there is nothing contradictory or impossible in such training: in particular, there is nothing contradictory in ``wanting to relax all desires''.
+What is needed is that the agent's information-processing system creates a desire to relax all \textit{other} desires, and then takes as its goal the state where all other desires are relaxed.
+When the agent has relaxed all other desires, this (meta-level) desire for relaxation goes away by itself, just like any desire disappears after its goal has been reached.
+Thus, in the end, all desires, including the meta-level desire, have vanished.
+Any contradiction is avoided because this meta-level desire to relax desires is only directed at other desires, not at itself, and because desires go away automatically when their goal is reached.
+This is also my interpretation of \SN{51.15}, where the paradox of wanting not to want is resolved by explaining how ``[a mendicant who is perfected] formerly had the desire to attain perfection, but when they attained perfection the corresponding desire faded away'' (Trans.\ Bhikkhu Suhato).
+A complementary approach to resolving this paradox is to consider how the meditation practice changes over a time span of many years.
+Initially, meditation is based on the desire to reduce suffering, and makes use of the desire to let go or relax.
+But ultimately, you let go of even the desire to be happy, and, paradoxically, of the desire to let go (or relax).
+This is possible since you let go of letting go only after a long practice, so the attitudes and habits required for letting go or relaxation are now automated in your neural networks and need no effort or explicit desire to operate anymore.
+You just relax and let go automatically, without desire or planning to do so.
+Note that this is clearly related to the problem of ``aversion towards aversion'' that we considered above in connection with acceptance.
+In a similar vein, \citet{striker2004historical} emphasizes that Pyrrhonian Skeptics did not (actively and purposefully) suspend judgement, as it is sometimes claimed, but rather were unable to arrive at any judgement and gave up any such attempt; see also \citet{herman1979solution} for further analysis of the Buddhist case. }